Auto-Tag PDF

 - Semantically detect complex document structures

-- Add alternative text to images (manual and automated)
+- Add alternative text to images

-- Fast batch processing of multiple PDF files
+- Fast batch processing of high-volume PDFs

 - Generate accessibility compliance reports